BhavdeepSinghB/orisabot/readme.md

         Admin command invoked by Zoid
         SampleUser is now offline!

+## !lmk
+Sets your status to online and notifies the server that you are using a smurf account

+If already online, just changes your status to smurf.
+You can now form groups, be included in groups and will be considered for captaincy during practice.

+* **Arguments**

+    *Optional*

+    * `@a_user`         - Be notified when specified user sets their status to `!on`

+* **Usage**

+    _For All Users_

+        > !lmk

+        SampleUser will be notified the next time someone goes on

+        > !lmk @Zoid

+        SampleUser will be notified the next time Zoid goes on

+        (Zoid) > !on

+        (As a direct message) Zoid is now online!

 ## !alloff
 (Admin ONLY) Sets all members' statuses to offline and destroys any active groups